AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/upend.doc.md

 ## Description

-`Typelivore::Upend` accepts a list of elements and returns a function such that when invoked with an operation, the function becomes the operation instantiated with the previously provided elements but in reversed order.
+`Typelivore::Upend` accepts a list of elements and returns a function.
+When invoked by an operation, the function instantiates the operation with the previously provided elements but in reversed order.
 <pre><code>   Element<sub>0</sub>, Element<sub>1</sub>, ..., Element<sub>n</sub>
 -> Operation
 -> Operation&lt;Element<sub>n</sub>, Element<sub>n-1</sub>, ..., Element<sub>0</sub>&gt;</code></pre>